isc-projects/stork/doc/user/dhcp.rst

 information.

-One way to inspect the subnets and pools within Kea is by looking at each Kea application to get an overview of the configurations a specific Kea application is serving.
-A list of configured subnets on that specific Kea application is displayed.
+One way to inspect the subnets and pools within Kea is by looking at each Kea daemon to get an overview of the configurations a specific Kea daemon is serving.
+A list of configured subnets on that specific Kea daemon is displayed.
 The following picture shows a simple view of the Kea DHCPv6 server running with a single subnet, with three pools configured in it.

 .. figure:: ./static/kea-subnets6.png
-   :alt: View of subnets assigned to a single Kea application
+   :alt: View of subnets assigned to a single Kea daemon

 IPv4 and IPv6 Subnets in the Whole Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is convenient to see a complete overview of all subnets
 configured in the network that are being monitored by Stork.
 Once at least one
-machine with the Kea application running is added to Stork, click on
+machine with the Kea daemon running is added to Stork, click on
 the ``DHCP`` menu and choose ``Subnets`` to see all available subnets.
 The
 view shows all IPv4 and IPv6 subnets, with the address pools and links
-to the applications that are providing them.
+to the daemons that are providing them.
 An example view of all
 subnets in the network is presented in the figure below.

 .. figure:: ./static/kea-subnets-list.png